Victimized Bystander is an Umbrella Trope that can be divided in 3 types:

 - Though since Kaiba was subjected to one of these early on and recovered, apparently they aren't permanent.

-- In the Sandman story Brief Lives, Delirium gives a highway patrolman the permanent delusion that he is covered in stinging insects as "punishment" for pulling her over for very reckless driving.
+- The Sandman (1989): In the story "Brief Lives", Delirium gives a highway patrolman the permanent delusion that he is covered in stinging insects as "punishment" for pulling her over for very reckless driving.
 It is outright stated that he'll be suffering this delusion for the rest of his life.

-- In X-Men, we get a clue of just how badly Mikhail Rasputin's mind has cracked when a teenager on a bike crashes into him in the street and gets thought into a tree (and judging by what the tree looks like, he might still be conscious).
+- In X-Men, we get a clue of just how badly Mikhail Rasputin's mind has cracked when a teenager on a bike crashes into him in the street and gets thrown into a tree (and judging by what the tree looks like, he might still be conscious).
 The boy receives no help as the other characters never find out about it.
 As far as we know, he is still there.

 - In Son of the Mask, the neighbor's head was transformed into a giant nose.
 This was because the god Loki thought her to be nosy.
 She was later demonstrated to the protagonist's wife as an example to confirm his stories: Norse mythology being real and their son the product of a Mask.

 - In It's Always Sunny in Philadelphia: "The Gang Solves the Gas Crisis", the Gang, repeatedly and unknowingly, hit this one guy's car, eventually totaling it and sending it into flames.
-This is then promptly lampshaded when the guy goes mad from his misfortune—though our leads, being Jerk Asses, fail to notice or care.
+This is then promptly lampshaded when the guy goes mad from his misfortune—though our leads, being Jerkasses, fail to notice or care.

 - On Warehouse 13, there are many artifacts that control a person, usually causing them to try to murder people.
 After an artifact is neutralized, they are usually freed from its control.
 It's rarely discussed whether they end up in jail for the rest of their lives because they happened to own an evil antique.